 I hope you take a little time to implement these suggestions and create a calm home environment that will enable you to reach your goals this year.
 If you have other suggestions for a calm home, please leave them in the comments - I'd love to hear what works best for you!

-If you're ready to seriously calm your home and your life so that you can have your best year yet, join hundreds of others in the 7-Day Simplicity Challenge!
+If you're ready to seriously calm your home and your life so that you can have your best year yet, join hundreds of others in the 7-Day Simplicity Course.
 I'll come into your inbox for one week to help you simplify your home and your daily habits so that you'll gain more time and mental clarity.